tidalcycles/tidalcycles.github.io/_patterns/pattern-groups.md

 layout: default
 ---

-Use Tidal's _square braces_ syntax to create a pattern grouping:
+You can use Tidal's _square braces_ syntax to create a pattern grouping:

 ~~~haskell
 d1 $ sound "[bd sn sn] cp"